FSR™ Ray Regeneration 1.1.0

 To achieve the best results with FSR™ Ray Regeneration, some settings may need to be adjusted.
 The default values are already set to sensible presets and are not simply zeros.
 A recommended best practice when modifying settings is to first query the current defaults via the API.
 This ensures that you start from a valid baseline.

-ffx::Query(queryDefaultSettingsDesc);New denoiser settings can be committed at any time before calling ffxDispatch and do not need to be updated every frame.
+ffx::Query(m_pDenoiserContext, queryDesc);New denoiser settings can be committed at any time before calling ffxDispatch and do not need to be updated every frame.

-To apply the settings, use ffxConfigure with the FfxApiDenoiserSettings struct:
+To apply the settings, use ffxConfigure.

-ffx::Configure(m_pDenoiserContext, settings);Querying the currently used version
+ffx::Configure(m_pDenoiserContext, configureDesc);Querying the currently used version

 The denoiser context in FSR™ Ray Regeneration follows the same design pattern as FSR™ Upscaling and FSR™ Frame Generation.